cristianpiacente01/continual_learning_ids/README.md

 **Steps**:

 0. Merge all data (train-val-test) into one file if not already done
-1. Preprocessing, but no normalization yet (see "Preprocessing steps")
+1. Preprocessing, but no normalization
 2. Split into two distributions:
     2a.
 Top classes (including benign) where number of samples >= threshold parameter (e.g. 3000), i.e. **Closed-Set** multi-classification (known classes)
     2b.
 The rest where we set the labels to "unknown", i.e. **Out-of-Distribution** binary classification (0-day attacks)
 3. Split 2a.
 (Closed-Set) into training (60%), validation (20%) and test set (20%)
 4. Create tasks (batches) using the training set, each one with benign flows and 1 attack type flows, where sampling could be applied depending on the input parameter: if **"natural"**, no balancing is performed and for each task we use all the available attack samples w.r.t that class; if **"balanced_attacks"** every task will have the same number of attack samples using the minority class; if **"fully_balanced"** benign flows are balanced per task too, using the same number
-5. Normalization per-task

 ###### Preprocessing steps